f4pga/prjxray/fuzzers/019-clb-ndi1mux/README.md

 Configures the NDI1MUX mux which provides the DI1 input on CLB RAM.

-Availible selections varies by A/B/C/D, see db for details.
+Available selections varies by A/B/C/D, see db for details.